 Along with modified eating, incorporate physical activity into your lifestyle.
 Move throughout the day.
 Stretch while you make breakfast.
 Take the stairs at the office.
 Go for a stroll during your lunch break.
 It's a myth that you need to sit to digest your food, says professor Jeff Mechanick.

 You should get at least 30 minutes of moderate physical activity every day, according to the U.S. Department of Agriculture's Dietary Guidelines.
-Many adults need up to 60 minutes of moderate to vigorous physical activity on most days to prevent unhealthy weight gain.
+Adults need up to 60 minutes of moderate to vigorous physical activity on most days to prevent unhealthy weight gain.
 Those who have lost weight may need 60-90 minutes of daily activity to avoid regaining the weight.

 Track Your Progress

 It's a proven fact that keeping a food diary is an effective way to eat healthier.
 If you have to write down what you eat before you eat it, you're more inclined to make good choices.
-"It's a great way to identify triggers or patterns in your eating behavior that you want to get rid of," says nutritionist Marisa Moore.
-Use a memo pad, online food journal, even your cell phone -- whatever works for you.
+"It's a great way to identify triggers or patterns in your eating behavior that you want to get rid of," says dietitian Marisa Moore.
+Use a memo pad, online food journal, even your smartphone -- whatever works for you.
 "When you realize you have to write it down, you aren't as likely to eat unhealthy foods," she says.
 Journaling makes you feel accountable for what you're eating.

 Fill Up with Fiber

 Aim for 30-35 grams of fiber each day -- two-thirds from soluble fiber and one-third from insoluble fiber, says professor Jeff Mechanick.
 Soluble fiber is in oat bran, nuts, carrots, and oranges.
 Insoluble fiber is in dark green leafy vegetables, fruits, wheat, and corn bran.
 Instead of high-calorie foods loaded with sugar and refined starches, shift to lower-calorie foods with more fiber.
 Whole foods and whole grains are better than processed.
 If you feel overwhelmed by the amounts and types of fiber you should be eating, Hope Warshaw, RD, CDE, recommends: “just eat more fiber.”